wentbackward/music-theory/basic-theory.md

 ## Chord Basics

--   Play a bunch of notes together and you're playing a **chord**.
--   Play any notes from a given key and you're playing chords from that key.
-Chords generally have a strong relationship with the key of the music using notes from the key.
+When we play a bunch of notes together, we're playing a **chord**.
+Play any notes from a given key and we're playing chords from that key.
+Chords have a strong relationship with the key of the music.

--   If you play 3 notes together, you're playing a **triad**.
-They get a special name because they are very special chords.
--   If you play the intervals 1st, 3rd and 5th together you are playing a **major chord**, so now you instantly know all the major triads.
+If you play 3 notes together, you're playing type of chord called a **triad**,.
+These chords get a special name because they are very special chords.
+If you play the intervals 1st, 3rd and 5th together you are playing a **major chord** or major triad.
+So now you instantly know all the major triads.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">